a variety of vegetables and fish with nutrients to eat during menopause

 Bone health

 Estrogen plays a vital role in maintaining bone health by promoting the growth of cells that help strengthen and support bone formation.
-The decline in estrogen during menopause can therefore lead to an increased risk of osteoporosis, a condition that puts you at a higher risk of bone fractures.
-Eating foods rich in calcium and vitamin D can help to support bone health.
-Calcium, which is a mineral in your body, is one of the main building blocks of your bones and vitamin D helps your body absorb the calcium.
+The decline in estrogen levels during menopause can heighten the risk of osteoporosis, a condition that makes you more susceptible to bone fractures.

 Food ideas: Calcium-rich foods, low-fat dairy products, leafy greens, and fortified cereals.